In This Article

-Morphine overdose may be obvious or difficult to detect.
-Sometimes it may appear that a patient is sleeping when in fact they have overdosed.
+Morphine overdose may be difficult to detect.
+Sometimes it may appear that a patient is sleeping when in fact, they have overdosed.
 For this reason, it is imperative to recognize the other signs and symptoms of an overdose to know when to call for immediate assistance.

-Opioids act on the central nervous system of the body, therefore an overdose on morphine can cause a person's breathing to slow to the point of coma, respiratory failure, and even death.
+Opioids act on the central nervous system of the body.
+Therefore an overdose on morphine can cause a person's breathing to slow down to the point of coma, respiratory failure, and even death.
 If you suspect someone is overdosing, a visit to the ED is necessary and can be life-saving.

 With basic life support and proper medical attention, the effects of an overdose can sometimes be reversed.
-However, it is imperative to treat overdoses as soon as possible after they occur to give the best chance of recovery.
+However, it is imperative to treat overdoses as soon as possible after they occur.
+This is to give the person the best chance of recovery.
 It is also largely dependent on how severe the overdose is when determining the likelihood of making a full recovery.

 Treatment for an opioid overdose is typically administered with an antidote such as Naloxone.
-This is typically only administered by healthcare professionals, but more people are beginning to carry a naloxone pen (nasal spray) for emergency use due to the ongoing opioid crisis.
+Healthcare professionals typically only administer this, but more people are beginning to carry a naloxone pen (nasal spray) for emergency use due to the ongoing opioid crisis.

-It is important to note that anyone who is going to administer this life-saving shot must be properly trained on how to do so safely and effectively.
+It is important to note that anyone who will administer this life-saving shot must be properly trained on how to do so safely and effectively.

 Resuscitation or CPR may also be needed to treat a person who has overdosed on opioids.
 Specific cases may require specific treatments that can only be carried out by a doctor or trained healthcare professional.